 One month ago, while looking for skin care products in a health store I saw a bottle of castor oil on a shelf.
 The only thing I knew up to then about Castor oil was that it nourishes eye lashes but on the bottle’s label it said that is good for eye wrinkles, too.

-As soon as I opened the bottle, I was positively surprised.
+Back home, when I opened it, I was positively surprised.
 Its texture was thick and it looked like no other natural oil I have used before.

 The next day, I would try it on my face and eyes and I would be truly amazed with its really quick results in softening my forehead wrinkles and fine lines and making my skin incredibly soft as well as deeply moisturized.

-But apart from this amazingly beneficial discovery, I had to read more about Castor oil so that I could share more information with my readers.
-So, I started with Wikipedia and I was really amazed (once more) with the information I got but to tell you the truth part of this information was unexpectedly unpleasant.
+But apart from this amazing discovery, I had to find out more about Castor oil.
+So, I started with Wikipedia and I was really amazed (once more) with the information I got but, to tell you the truth, part of this information was unexpectedly unpleasant.
 Let me explain.

-These were some facts that I could never have imagined linking to a simple natural oil.
-Another thing I learned after searching was that if Castor oil is given to women who are close to giving birth to their baby, it can accelerate the whole procedure.
+These were some facts that I could never have imagined about a natural oil.
+Another thing I read was that if women who are close to giving birth to their baby take castor oil internally, their labor can be accelerated.

-Of course, I found out other facts about Castor oil relating to skin care which I compared with my own experience using organic castor oil on my skin, so when I wrote a review about the best organic castor oils, I was glad to see how many people were thrilled with castor oil’s benefits in their skin care.
+Of course, I found out other facts about Castor oil relating to skin care which I compared with my own experience using organic castor oil on my skin, so when I wrote a review about the best organic castor oils, I was glad to see how many people were thrilled at castor oil’s benefits for skin.

 There were also a lot who are using it as an anti inflammatory with great results.
 After that, I have recommended it as a natural anti inflammatory alternative to my mother for her neck pain and waiting to see what the results will be.